Naumkeag people: Precontact

 Although humans lived in the North American Eastern Woodlands for at least 15,000 years, the presence of a continental ice sheet extending south to the level of Long Island and Cape Cod have limited human habitation in present-day northeastern Massachusetts until the end of the last Ice Age, about 11,700 years ago.
-Paleoamerican remains in nearby Winthrop, Massachusetts and Merrimack, New Hampshire have been radiocarbon dated to 10,210±60 and 10,600 years ago, respectively.
-Sea level rise due to the melting of continental ice sheets and disruption of soil layers from extensive development in the Boston area limit the earliest confirmed settlements within Naumkeag territory to the Woodland period beginning 2,000 years ago.
+Paleoamerican remains in nearby Winthrop, Massachusetts and Merrimack, New Hampshire have been radiocarbon dated to 10,210±60 and 10,600 years ago, respectively, and stone tools in nearby Ipswich dated to between 9000 and 11,000 years before present.
+Sea level rise due to the melting of continental ice sheets and disruption of soil layers from extensive development in the Boston area limit the earliest confirmed settlements within the reconstructed Naumkeag territory to the Woodland period beginning 2,000 years ago.

 The earliest historical records of the Naumkeag people are from European authors during the contact period from 1600 to 1630, supported by written reminiscences from Indigenous sources at the end of the 17th-century.

 Nanepashemet

 In 1614 English explorer John Smith explored the coast of New England, and included "Naemkeck" among the "countries" of the New England coast in an alliance with countries to the north under the bashabes (chief of chiefs) of the Penobscot, with a separate culture and government from the Massachusett to the south of the Charles River.
-At this time the Naumkeag were under the leadership of Nanepashemet.
+Referencing the harbor of present-day Salem, Smith remarked on the "multitude of people" at "Naimkeck" relative to other harbors along the coastline from present day Maine to Cape Cod.
+At this time the Naumkeag were affiliated with Nanepashemet of the Pawtucket Confederacy.

 At the time of the Great Migration to New England in the early 17th century, the Naumkeag population was already greatly depleted from disease and war.
 They engaged in a war with the Tarrantine (modern-day Mi'kmaq) people beginning in 1615.
-A virgin soil epidemic due to an introduced European disease ravaged the populations of the Atlantic coast from 1616-1619 and took a particularly heavy toll with the Naumkeag people.
+A virgin soil epidemic due to an introduced European disease ravaged the populations of the Atlantic coast from 1616 to 1619 and took a particularly heavy toll with the Naumkeag people.
 The Tarrantines took advantage of this weakness, and further decimated their numbers, including killing their sachem, Nanepashemet, in 1619.